 The winners of the CCTE awards will be published in CCTE Studies, edited by Dr. Moumin Quazi of Tarleton State University.

 The Creative Writing section awarded one prize.

-The George Nixon Award for Creative Prose went to Dr. Jeffrey DeLotto, of Texas Wesleyan University, for his “Selected Poems.”
+Dr. Jeffrey DeLotto, of Texas Wesleyan University, won the poetry prize for his “Selected Poems.”

 Literature, Film, and Popular Culture:

 Robert Adger Law Award for Best Shakespeare Paper: “Where two raging fires meet together”: Constructed Gender Performances of Kate and Petruchio in The Taming of the Shrew by Sarah Eason, Abilene Christian University